jverneaut/html-to-gutenberg/README.md

 export default {
   plugins: [
     new HTMLToGutenbergPlugin({
-      inputDirectory: "blocks", // Your source HTML files
+      inputDirectory: "./blocks", // Your source HTML files
-      outputDirectory: "generated-blocks", // Where generated Gutenberg blocks will be placed
+      outputDirectory: "./generated-blocks", // Where generated Gutenberg blocks will be placed
       blocksPrefix: "custom", // Blocks namespace

       // Optional: switch to Twig-based rendering (recommended)